 TPRF is also adjusting its signature programs to continue helping people address their fundamental needs while following official distancing recommendations to help stem the spread of the virus.

-While most in-person Peace Education Program workshops have been paused, a growing number of facilitators are offering the popular workshops virtually so that participants can continue their learning.
+While many in-person Peace Education Program workshops have been paused, a growing number of facilitators are offering the popular workshops virtually so that participants can continue their learning.

-Normal Food for People meal service has been paused due to emergency regulations in India, Nepal and Ghana, and TPRF is working with local partner NGOs to find other ways of providing aid, including home deliveries to the handicapped and elderly.
-In addition to Food for People, TPRF is providing grants to new partners to feed those in need in other countries including the U.S. and Ecuador.
+After a pause last year, daily Food for People meal services have resumed for children in Ghana.
+In India and Nepal, services are shifting quickly depending on local needs and regulations, with periods of pauses and resumptions.
+TPRF has also been working with local partner NGOs to provide additional aid, including masks, knitting classes, and home supply deliveries to the handicapped and elderly.
+In addition to Food for People, TPRF is providing grants to new partners to feed those in need in other parts of India as well other countries including the U.S., Ecuador, and South Africa.

 Thank you to everyone who is supporting these humanitarian efforts.